 - 7.1.
-If a member of staff has concerns of an adult at risk of harm or abuse they should notify Andy Hunt CEO, Julia Boas (Deputy Director), or Helen Casson (Safeguarding Trustee).
-They will liaise with the Local Authority for the area within which the person resides (see Appendix).
-If there is concerns around a criminal act the police will be informed.
+If a member of staff has concerns of an adult at risk of harm or abuse, they should notify their Line Manager or the CEO, the Operations Manager, or the named Safeguarding Trustee.
+They will either liaise with the Local Authority for the area within which the person resides (see Appendix) or will provide guidance to staff on next steps.
+If there are concerns around a criminal act the police will be informed.
 All observations, discussions decisions will be documented contemporaneously in the client records. - 7.2.
 If there is an imminent risk of serious harm inform the Police.
 In an emergency, ring 999.
 In a non-emergency, ring 101.